open-telemetry/oteps/text/0000-metrics-processor-api.md

 We propose that OpenTelemetry libraries support a low-level metrics processor API to facilitate these cases.
 Third-party metrics libraries and streaming metric exporters will take advantage of this support.

+See the [span processor API](https://github.com/open-telemetry/opentelemetry-specification/pull/205), which has similar support for building span event export pipelines.

 ## Internal details

 The metric processor is API is called once per metric event.
 The event structure includes: